jhaytaslim/maartly/frontend/docs/INTEGRATION_COMPLETED.md

 ## 🙏 Thank You

-Thank you for choosing Cognistock.
+Thank you for choosing Maartly.
 We've built a comprehensive, enterprise-grade inventory management system that's ready to scale with your business.

 Happy Testing! 🚀